 The Organization has been accredited by the Accreditation Association for Ambulatory Health Care, which demonstrates the Organization's commitment to provide high-quality patient care and services.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The Organization prepares its financial statements in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
 The following significant accounting policies are described to enhance the usefulness of the financial statements to the reader.